zobairhas/Videogame_Trends_Analysis/README.md

 **Other Challenges:**
 - To subtract datetime objects, dates must be in a datetime format.
 The pre-processing script accomplishes this well; however, due to ```release_date``` having mixed timezones, Excel automatically converts those values to just objects or strings.
-- It might be worth refactoring the pre-processing function so all date values to a single time zone first so we don't run into this issue in the future.
+- It might be worth refactoring the pre-processing function so all date values are converted to a single time zone first so we don't run into this issue in the future.

 ## Dashboard